h-tye/Harry-Y-Spitter-Genetic/README.md

 If you want to increase the generation size, alter line 515.
 This will change the number of child configurations generated for each sim in the top 5. **If you alter generation size, you will also have to alter sbatch.lsf, line 6 so that the for loop iterates for the size of the generation**.

 # Debugging
+The number 1 issue you will run into with this implementation is simulation failure.
+Since we are running the simulations on CRC's preempt partition, they are prone to failure any will usually only work after 2-3 tries.
+To get around this issue, the base slurm file(lsf.slurm, lines 37-81) will run the sims up to 20 times to ensure that all files are run correctly.
+Feel free to adjust this as neccessary.
+You will know this error has occured via the output log which will read "Unsuccessful run of sims".

+The next most frequent error is during the startup procedure.
+Occassionally, run_simulation.py does not always generate the 50 starting sims and as a result not all the neccessary supplementary files are created to carry out the sim.
+If this happens, just delete the simulation output directory and retry.

+This isn't a debugging issue but you will find that your workspace will quickly become cluttered with output logs from these sims.
+I recommend running the file "clear_logs.py" from your log file directory occassionally to handle this.